 Spend Yourself® Gardens

-In 2015, there are various ways you can join us in helping us grow fresh, local produce to share with families who visit the Food Pantry.
+During 2016, there are various ways you can join us in helping us grow fresh, local produce to share with families who visit the Food Pantry.
 Contact Georgiana Hall for more information or to sign up for any of these opportunities:

 - DONATE LEFTOVER GARDEN ITEMS